simomosi/dynamic-forms/docs/tutorial/initial_status.md

 # Tutorial - Set the Initial Status

+Sometimes you need to load a prefilled form, and the initial values should trigger actions like *retrieving data*, *hide* or *disable* other fields.

-Dynamic-forms can automatically set the form initial status if you don't want to retrieve all values manually.
-It is useful for restoring the progressive filtering status because you don't need to query for all the available options anymore.
+Dynamic-forms can automatically set the form initial status and trigger those operations for you.

 You need to list all the fields which requires the initialisation, describing: